-There are about 700 species of mayflies in the U.S. and Canada, most recognizable by their large upward pointing wings, curved bodies, and thread-like tails.
-Water plays an important role in their lifecycle, so they are found in most streams, rivers, and lakes.
-They are sensitive to pollution, so their presence is an indicator of good water quality.
+There are about 700 species of mayflies in the U.S. and Canada, most recognizable by their sizeable upward-pointing wings, curved bodies, and thread-like tails.
+Water is essential in their lifecycle, so it is found in most streams, rivers, and lakes.
+They are sensitive to pollution, so their presence indicates good water quality.

-The larval, or nymph, stage can last up to three years, depending on species.
-During that time, they crawl along the bottom, hiding, eating, and waiting until its time to become an adult.
+The larval or nymph stage can last up to three years, depending on the species.
+During that time, they crawl along the bottom, hiding, eating, and waiting until it's time to become an adult.
 Some emerge on the bottom, some crawl onto a dry surface, such as a shoreline rock or dock, and others emerge while floating on the water’s surface.
-Once they emerge, they take flight for anywhere from a few hours to a few days, mating and starting the cycle again, before dying.
+Once they emerge, they take flight from a few hours to a few days, mating and starting the cycle again before dying.

-While some larval mayflies are eaten by fish, including bass, most are devoured during those precious moments when they emerge from the water.
+While fish, including bass, eat some larval mayflies, most are devoured when they emerge from the water during those precious moments.